 2. Grill Anything

-Grilling, for some reason, falls into two categories for a lot of people: extremely cheap food (hamburgers, hot dogs, etc.) and the more expensive stuff you bust out for special occasions (the good cuts of steak, full racks of ribs, etc.), with no thought to the in between.
+Grilling, for some reason, falls into two categories for a lot of people: extremely cheap food (hamburgers, hot dogs, etc.) and the more expensive stuff you bust out for special occasions or holiday (the good cuts of steak, full racks of ribs, etc.), with no thought to the in between.

 But that in between is where grilling THRIVES, in my experience.